• Home

 Depending on your financial circumstances, you might also choose one of these three levels instead:

-$75 for Reduced Tuition those who are currently experiencing financially challenges
+$100 Reduced Tuition for those who are currently experiencing financially challenges

 For those who cannot attend live, a link to the recording will be sent out within 24 hours of each session.